 Midtown building owners, property manager sentenced for violating Clean Air Act with asbestos work

 Feb.
-27—A 64-year-old Anchorage man and two companies were sentenced in federal court Friday to Clean Air Act violations involving asbestos work at a Midtown shopping center more than five years ago.
+28—A 64-year-old Anchorage man and two companies were sentenced in federal court Friday for Clean Air Act violations involving asbestos work at a Midtown shopping center more than five years ago.

 The work was performed at the Northern Lights Center in Anchorage, the former home of the city's REI store.
 Reports of potential asbestos exposure at the time closed the store for a day back in 2015.

-Note: Correction: This story has been updated to reflect the separate sentences for Thomas Yoon and the building owners.